jncraton/fuel/readme.md

 If tests are not passing, you will see something more like this:

 ```
-Expected output 5 was not found for input (0, 10, 2)
+Expected output 37.5 was not found in this test run:
-Got: Enter mileage from last fill-up: Enter current mileage: Miles traveled:
+Enter mileage from last fill-up: 1000
-10
+Enter current mileage: 1300
+Miles traveled:
+300
 How many gallons did you just put in the tank?
+7
 Your gas mileage for this fill-up was:
-0.2
+42.857142857142854
 ```

-The included `test.py` program assumes that Python 3 is in your path and is available as `python3`.
-If that assumption is not valid on your system, you may need to add Python to your path or modify the Python location in `test.py`.